-SRP modules have been initially designed in 2016 to increase the natural resiliency of coral reefs surounding Pangatalan Island (Philippines).
+The SRP modules were originally designed in 2016 to support coral cuttings and increase the natural resilience of the coral reefs surrounding Pangatalan Island (Philippines).

 Our only rule : SUSTAINABILITY FIRST

 In order to determine best site for the SRP restoration, we conduct surveys using photo quadrats-transect and ecosystems mapping.
 We also map the impacts as well as their intensity.
 Those evaluation and observations give us a good understanding of the impacted areas and how to act to improve the resiliency.

 Sustainability and Governance are a key factor for ecosystems integrity improvement.